 There are multiple ways to accomplish any task in the world of Linux.
 In our case, there’s an alternative to the DNF package manager for installing Microsoft Edge on Fedora Linux: Flatpak in conjunction with Flathub.
 Flatpak, a software utility for application sandboxing and distribution, is an excellent way to access the most recent versions of various software.
 It serves as an efficient distribution framework for Linux.
 When used alongside Flathub, an extensive app store, and repository for Linux, it’s a method that many Fedora users may find quite convenient.

-Step 1: Activating the Flathub Repository on Fedora for Microsoft Edge
+Activating the Flathub Repository for Microsoft Edge

 Before installing Microsoft Edge, we must ensure your system’s Flathub repository is active.
 Flathub hosts a wide variety of applications, including Microsoft Edge.
 To add the Flathub repository to your system, you’ll need to run the following command in your terminal: